eddieguo-1128/DualDiff/README.md

 | P300            | BCI Competition III Dataset II / P300 Speller    | [P300 Speller](https://github.com/Manucar/p300-speller)                                    | 74.00% / 77.98% |
 | Brain-to-speech | Fourteen-channel EEG for Imagined Speech (FEIS)  | [FEIS](https://github.com/scottwellington/FEIS/tree/main)                                  | 6.37%    |

+> *TODO - Find the paper with the state-of-the-art performance on the FEIS dataset, provided it's trained on ALL subject data.
+Does 6.37% include ALL subjects & ALL stages?*

 ## Experiments

 We adapted and extended core components of the [DiffE repo](https://github.com/yorgoon/DiffE), which implements a denoising diffusion model for EEG.